mui/material-ui/docs/data/base/components/popper/popper.md

 Base UI offers the [Popup](/base-ui/react-popup/) component based on this new library.
 It has features and an API similar to the Popper component.

-We recommend using the [Popup](/base-ui/react-popup/) instead of the Popper.
+We recommend using the [Popup](/base-ui/react-popup/) instead, as we intend to deprecate our Popper component in the future.
 :::

 ## Component